 Once the form is completed, all you need to do is move in!
 You can borrow our free loan trailer or trolleys if you need help moving your belongings, then you’re all set.

 Our systems allow yo to have the option of filling in our forms digitally, and when required our facility managers are able to direct customers through the facility from their office.

 Although it can be tempting to make your self storage decisions entirely based on price, there are other things that you should take into account.

 Whether it’s the proximity to your business or home, the location of your storage facility is important.
 If you’re travelling overseas, you might want to look for a facility near friends or family who you can give access to your unit if you need to retrieve anything or there are any unforeseen issues.
 We have a number of conveniently-located facilities in Auckland and Wellington, visit our website to find out more.

 Security is an important factor when choosing a facility.
-Our facilities are protected by electric perimeter fencing, coded gates and CCTV, all units are individually alarmed and our resident managers live on site.
-One of the many benefits of having resident managers is that they can be quick to respond, should an emergency occur, not every facility has resident managers – Kiwi Self Storage does.
+Our facilities are protected by electric perimeter fencing, coded gates and CCTV, all units are individually alarmed and our resident managers or custodians live on site.
+One of the many benefits of having resident staff is that they can be quick to respond, should an emergency occur, not every self storage company has resident staff – Kiwi Self Storage does.

 It makes everything easier if you have a good rapport with the staff who are managing the facility.
 They’re the storage experts and they know the facility inside and out, but most importantly, they care about keeping your belongings safe and making the process as easy as possible for you.